artifex404/local-bedrock/README.md

 4. Drag and drop `local-bedrock.zip` to the Local by Flywheel application window.
 5. Enter details for your new site.
 Make sure to select a **Custom environment** along with **Nginx**.
 6. Update `WP_HOME` variable in `app/public/.env` of the newly created site path.
 Enter the selected domain in the step 5.
+7. Generate new site salts from [https://roots.io/salts.html](https://roots.io/salts.html) and replace the existing ones in `app/public/.env`.

 Now you have a fully working WordPress Bedrock site on Local by Flywheel.